Roster: APA Guideline Development Panel for Depression

 John McQuaid, PhD, (chair) is a clinical psychologist and a professor of clinical psychology at the University of California, San Francisco.
 McQuaid has been the PI or co-investigator on studies addressing the etiology, course, assessment and treatment of depression and related disorders.
 Clinically, McQuaid has directed mood disorder programs at the San Diego and San Francisco VA medical centers over the past 15 years, working in interdisciplinary settings that provide psychotherapy as well as pharmacotherapy.
 McQuaid recently served as a member of the panel that developed an update of the Department of Veterans Affairs/Department of Defense Clinical Treatment Guideline for Major Depression.
 As an instructor/supervisor and administrator, McQuaid has trained advanced students from multiple disciplines in psychotherapies for depression and has been responsible for overseeing the implementation of treatment programs for mood disorders in VA settings.

-Laura Mufson, PhD, is a clinical psychologist and an associate professor of clinical psychology in psychiatry at Columbia University College of Physicians and Surgeons, as well as a research scientist and director of the department of clinical psychology at New York State Psychiatric Institute.
-In addition, she is the director of training in child psychology at New York Presbyterian Hospital.
+Laura Mufson, PhD, is a clinical psychologist and professor of medical psychology, CUMC in the Department of Psychiatry at Columbia University College of Physicians and Surgeons, as well as a research scientist and director of the Department of Clinical Psychology at New York State Psychiatric Institute.
+In addition, she is the co-director of the office of clinical psychology and director of training in child psychology at New York Presbyterian Hospital.
 Mufson has extensive experience in conducting clinical trials of treatments for depression in children and adolescents and in training clinicians in empirically supported psychotherapies for depression and other disorders.
 Mufson has developed the adaptation of interpersonal psychotherapy for the treatment of adolescent depression and has conducted both efficacy and effectiveness studies.
 Additionally, Mufson has expertise in the implementation of evidence-based treatment for depression in community settings.

 Arthur M. Nezu, PhD, ABPP, is a clinical psychologist and distinguished university professor of psychology, professor of medicine and professor of public health at Drexel University, as well as honorary professor of community health sciences at The University of Nottingham in the United Kingdom.
 Nezu has published extensively on a wide variety of topics, including research methodology, depression treatment, clinical health psychology and behavioral medicine, stress and coping, and developmental disabilities.
 He is co-developer of problem-solving therapy and current editor of the Journal of Consulting and Clinical Psychology®.
 Nezu is past president of both the Association of Behavioral and Cognitive Therapies and the American Board of Cognitive and Behavioral Psychology.
 He is also member-at-large and chair of the Committee on Diversity for the Society of Clinical Psychology, a consultant to the Office of Mental Health Services of the Department of Veterans Affairs, and a member of the Special Medical Advisory Group of the Veterans Health Administration.

 Charles F. Reynolds III, MD, a psychiatrist, is the UPMC Endowed Professor in Geriatric Psychiatry at the University of Pittsburgh School of Medicine and a professor of behavioral and community health science at the university's Graduate School of Public Health.
 He also serves as the director of the Aging Institute of UPMC Senior Services.
 Dr. Reynolds directs the NIMH-sponsored Advanced Center for Interventions and Services Research in the Prevention and Treatment of Late-Life Mood Disorders and the John A. Hartford Center of Excellence in Geriatric Psychiatry.
 He is the recipient of a Research Scientist Award and MERIT award from NIMH for studies of maintenance therapies in late life depression, and he has received the Exemplary Psychiatrist Award from the National Alliance for the Mentally Ill.
 His research investigates the prevention of depression and its complications (including suicide) in older adults, treatment of older adults with severe mood disorders, and identification and removal of barriers to depression treatment in community settings.
-Reynolds also directs research training in mental health and aging at the Western Psychiatric Institute and Clinic and serves as research training director for project EXPORT HEALTH at the Graduate School of Public Health, a program aimed at reducing health disparities affecting African Americans.
+Reynolds also directs research training in mental health and aging at the Western Psychiatric Institute and Clinic.

 Rhonda Robinson-Beale, MD, is a psychiatrist and the chief medical officer at United Behavioral Health, where she leads quality initiatives related to clinical models and systems.
 Dr. Robinson-Beale has more than 20 years of experience in the fields of behavioral health and quality management as well as medical policy and management.
 She previously was senior vice president and chief medical officer for Cigna Behavioral Health, and held leadership roles with Blue Cross Blue Shield and Health Alliance Plan.
 Robinson-Beale has served on the National Committee for Quality Assurance and on the Institute of Medicine's Neuroscience and Behavioral Health/Health Care Services Board.
 Clinically, Robinson-Beale has particular experience in the treatment of adolescents.